nuno-azevedo/network-file-system-rmi/README.md

 - **open** *‘path to file’* : Opens a file with the application specified on configuration file apps.conf

 <br>
-#### Close MetaDataServer and StorageServer
+### Close MetaDataServer and StorageServer
-These programs can be closed with:
+###### These programs can be closed with:
-- <kbd>CTRL+C</kbd> : The program will force close and will not inform the others of his close by RMI, which forces to restart *‘rmiregistry’* and all the others before starting it again
+- <kbd>CTRL C</kbd> : The program will force close and will not inform the others of his close by RMI, which forces to restart *‘rmiregistry’* and all the others before starting it again
-- <kbd>CTRL+D</kbd> : The program will notify all the others of his close by RMI before it really quits, so it's ok to restart it again without restarting the others
+- <kbd>CTRL D</kbd> : The program will notify all the others of his close by RMI before it really quits, so it's ok to restart it again without restarting the others